The geography of the cost of living crisis persists, with cities and large towns in the North most impacted by soaring costs.

 Showing 1–10 of 77 results.

-As the lockdown in response to the Coronavirus pandemic varies across the country, Centre for Cities tracks the recovery of high streets in Britain's cities and large towns.
+Centre for Cities tracks the recovery of high streets in Britain's cities and large towns from the Coronavirus pandemic.